Yangon Travel Guide

 Tickets can be booked through hotels and travel agencies, or buy tickets directly at bus ticket offices around town.

 5. Things to do in Yangon

 As the busiest city in Myanmar, Yangon has many things to offer its visitors.
-Being a former capital, Yangon has many cultural and historical value to explore.
-Yangon is home of the most beautiful pagoda of Myanmar, Shwedagon.
+Being a former capital, Yangon has many cultural and historical values to explore.
+Yangon is home to the most beautiful pagoda of Myanmar, Shwedagon.
 A visit to the golden pagoda will give you a brief of Burmese relief.
 Besides, Yangon has so many other pagodas which you can see everywhere as Sule, Botahtaung….

 For more details of things to do in Yangon, view on our post: https://myanmartravel.com/things-to-do-in-yangon/

 With a bloom in tourism, a number of accommodations in Yangon has increased rapidly in last few years, from budget hostel to top luxury hotels.
 Price range can vary from just US$ 10 per person in dorm sharing room to nearly US$ 1,000 per room for 2 people in high – end accommodations.
 To have more idea for where to stay, please view information on this link:

 7. What to eat in Yangon?

 Yangon is a paradise for foodies.
 There is a variety of options to choose from ranging from Mohinga (fish broth based noodle soup) to Khaosuey (yellow coconut noodles) to the more adventurous one in fried grasshoppers, squid on stick to lots of other varieties.